naheedmk/XS2A-Sandbox/docs/running-xs2asandbox.md

 For build and run XS2ASandbox requires GNU Make to be installed on your local machine.
 Please, make sure it is installed.

+**Note**: If you clone master branch or tag version of XS2ASandbox you can run service by simply run command like  `docker-compose up` or `make run` without steps that described further.

 1.Download the project and go to the project directory:

 ```sh